randy-rebucas/lingkod-ph/README.md

 **Last Updated**: January 2024
 **Version**: 1.0
-**Platform**: Lingkod PH (LocalPro)
+**Platform**: LocalPro

-This documentation suite provides comprehensive information about the Lingkod PH platform, ensuring users, developers, and administrators have the resources they need to effectively use and integrate with the platform.
+This documentation suite provides comprehensive information about the LocalPro platform, ensuring users, developers, and administrators have the resources they need to effectively use and integrate with the platform.